NewsonUpreti/dotfiles/README.md

 ### Nothing much.

 ## neovim config have a separate repo.
+Check it out

 ### Enjoy